Seismology | Earthquake Physics | Automated Monitoring

 CERI, University of Memphis

 At the Earthquake Physics Lab, our work spans various aspects of seismology, including fault slip dynamics, frictional properties, and seismic energy radiation.
-A key component of my research involves studying laboratory earthquakes, which show structural similarities to natural fault systems in the upper crust and generate seismic event statistics comparable to real-world seismicity.

 I integrate theoretical, numerical, and experimental approaches to explore fundamental earthquake processes, with a particular focus on: